l2beat/earl/packages/docs/advanced/equality-algorithm.md

 ### Function, Promise, WeakMap, WeakSet

-A value belongs to the Function category if `typeof value` returns `"function"`.
+A value belongs to the...

+- Function category if `typeof value` returns `"function"`.
-A value belongs to the Promise category if `value instanceof Promise` returns `true`.
+- Promise category if `value instanceof Promise` returns `true`.

-A value belongs to the WeakMap category if `value instanceof WeakMap` returns `true`.
+- WeakMap category if `value instanceof WeakMap` returns `true`.

-A value belongs to the WeakSet category if `value instanceof WeakSet` returns `true`.
+- WeakSet category if `value instanceof WeakSet` returns `true`.

 The equality of values belonging to those categories is determined by the `===` operator.